2014 Philly Water's Best Friend Competition

-The spokesdogs chosen at the community event won $200 worth of prizes from local businesses and will feature on a number of brochures, advertisements, websites, etc. In addition, winning spokesdogs will serve as ambassadors to the City for living the eco-friendly life and will be required to attend at least three community events.
+Each spokesdog will be chosen at a community event and the winning dogs' images will be used on a number of brochures, advertisements, websites, etc. Winning spokesdogs will be ambassadors to the City for living the eco-friendly dog life.

 Isn’t animal waste natural?